AI Exam

 Practical Considerations in History-Taking

-- Elderly or cognitively impaired patients may fail to articulate symptoms clearly.
+- Elderly or cognitively impaired may not report symptoms clearly

-- Do not rely solely on symptom relief after nitrates as definitive evidence against MI.
+- Do not dismiss MI based on symptom relief with nitrates

-- Always consider serial ECGs and cardiac biomarkers for diagnostic confirmation.
+- Always utilise serial ECGs and cardiac biomarkers to support diagnosis

 Physical Examination